awsdocs/amazon-opensearch-service-developer-guide/doc_source/cold-storage.md

       "MasterUserPassword": "master-password"
     }
   },
-  "ElasticsearchVersion": "7.10",
+  "EngineVersion": "Opensearch_1.0",
   "DomainName": "my-domain"
 }
 ```

-For detailed information, see [Configuration API reference for Amazon Elasticsearch Service](es-configuration-api.md)\.
+For detailed information, see [Configuration API reference for Amazon OpenSearch Service](configuration-api.md)\.

-## Managing cold indices in Kibana<a name="cold-kibana"></a>
+## Managing cold indices in OpenSearch Dashboards<a name="coldstorage-dashboards"></a>

-You can manage hot, warm and cold indices with the existing Kibana interface in your Amazon ES domain\.
-Kibana enables you to migrate indices between warm and cold storage, and monitor index migration status, without using the CLI or configuration API\.
-For more information, see [Managing indices in Kibana](es-kibana.md#kibana-indices)\.
+You can manage hot, warm and cold indices with the existing Dashboards interface in your OpenSearch Service domain\.
+Dashboards enables you to migrate indices between warm and cold storage, and monitor index migration status, without using the CLI or configuration API\.
+For more information, see [Managing indices in OpenSearch Dashboards](dashboards.md#dashboards-indices)\.

 ## Migrating indices to cold storage<a name="coldstorage-migrating"></a>